JJRC Q46 Speed Runner RC Car Review

 Traction

 The big tires are knobby and quite squishy.
-They provide good traction on flat, and often so much grip that the car will topple over.
-This is not to say that the car is top-heavy – its weight rides nice and low.
+They provide good traction on flat surfaces, and often so much grip that the car will topple over.
+This is not to say that the car is top-heavy – its weight rides nicely and low.

 There’s a good bit of travel in the suspension.